ChordPro/chordpro/docs/content/Support-FAQ.md

 # Frequently Asked Questions

-Currently a placeholder page, but we hope to publish your questions and answers here sometime soon.
+Currently mostly a placeholder page, but we hope to publish more questions and answers here sometime soon.

 ## The ChordPro standard